 Be mindful of the other person’s space.

-Especially being in a dorm room, space is tight and there isn’t as much room as there was back home.
+Especially in a dorm room, space is tight, and there isn’t as much room as at home.
 Keeping things to yourself and on your side of the room helps with keeping things organized and maximizes the use of the shared space.

 Try to establish a friendship with your roommate.